• Latest

 Reflecting how his service in New York connected him with the local people, institutions, and churches of the U.S, Caccia stated he was “encouraged by the warmth and openness” they extended.

 Caccia’s appointment will involve maintaining balance and relationships between the Holy See, the White House, and the United States Conference of Catholic Bishops (USCCB).
-He will also report on the political and ecclesiastical developments of the U.S. to the Vatican, and play a key role in the selection of the nation’s bishops by the Holy Father, who himself served as the prefect of the Dicastery for Bishops in Rome.
+He will also report on the political and ecclesiastical developments of the U.S. and play a key role in the selection of the nation’s bishops by the Holy Father, who himself served as the prefect of the Dicastery for Bishops in Rome.
+On a daily basis, however, Caccia will represent the pope to the American Catholic Church, reinforcing its bonds and, together with the world’s Catholic dioceses, identity with the Holy See headquartered in the Vatican City State.

 “It is with joy that I welcome the news that our Holy Father, Pope Leo XIV, has appointed as his personal representative and nuncio to the United States, Archbishop Caccia,” Archbishop Paul Coakley, the president of the USCCB, stated.
 “On behalf of my brother bishops, I wish to extend our warmest welcome and our prayerful support to him as he carries out his responsibilities across the United States, and we look forward to working with him.”